Ming0818/Speaker-Recognition-46/README.md

 <br>

 You can see that the predictions for the 1st and 3rd speaker are pretty good, but the 2nd speaker never gets classified.
 I am suspecting that it may be because the model is too biased and or at some point the author does voices.

+## Next Steps
+Converting audio to picture format isn't the best way to process audio so I intend to use different methods to process audio waveform data that are more state-of-the-art.
+These methods seems to be more rigourous and use less memory.
+There's a lot of work on this topic so making headway from here shouldn't be too hard.